noteflakes/lydown/README.md

   \!override:AccidentalSuggestion:"#'avoid-slur = #'outside"

+Some lilypond command arguments are expected to be quoted.
+Quotes can be escaped by prefixing them with a backslash:

+  \footnote:"#'(-1 .
+1)":"\"slurred?\""

 ### Inline lyrics

 Lyrics for vocal parts can be entered on separate lines prefixed by a > symbol: